ayaohsu/viewsonic-ds-case-study/README.md

-# ViewSonic Data Scientist Interview Case Study Assignment
+# ViewSonic Data Scientist Case Study Interview

-THis is to utilize a statistical approach to surface insights of actors / actresses that are best suitable to shoot our 2024 summer cruise TV commercial ad.
+This is to utilize a statistical approach to surface insights of actors / actresses that are best suitable to shoot our 2024 summer cruise TV commercial ad.

-## Architecture
+## ArchiPitecture

 ![csv -> python pandas -> tableau](figures/viewsonic-case-study-architecture.jpg)